adambard/learnxinyminutes-docs/forth.html.markdown

 \ --------------------------------- Precursor ----------------------------------

-\ It's important to know how forth processes instructions.
+\ It's important to know how Forth processes instructions.
 All
 \ programming in Forth is done by manipulating what's known as the parameter
 \ stack (more commonly just referred to as "the stack").
 Typing:
 5 2 3 56 76 23 65